Black Friday 2018 smart home deals: Half-priced Echo Dot, $99 Google Home Hub and more

-Presuming it's deals on smart home gadgets that you're after, you've come to the right place.
+Sure enough, here you are!
+And, presuming it's deals on smart home gadgets that you're after, you've come to the right place.
 They've been some of the hottest Black Friday sellers in recent years, especially now that big names like Amazon and Google are essentially all-in on the connected home.
-Expect more of the same in 2018.
+Expect more of the same in 2018, with lots of deals on Alexa and Google Assistant gadgets, smart thermostats from names like Nest and Ecobee, connected lighting kits, video doorbells, app-enabled robot vacuums... you name it.

-And remember the usual caveats: Most of these deals won't actually be live until Black Friday, and CNET may get a share of revenue from the sale of the products featured on this page.
+And remember the usual caveats: Most of the deals won't actually be live until Black Friday, Nov.
+23, and CNET may get a share of revenue from the sale of the products featured on this page.
 Got it?
 Good.
-Now let's get to the deals:
+Now let's get to the deals.

 Save $30